A world-leading climate scientist from the University of Exeter has been honoured with a prestigious international science award.

-Key representatives from Exeter travelled to Fudan University’s School of Data Science and Institute of Big Data to develop a series of new initiatives
+Key representatives from Exeter travelled to Fudan University’s School of Data Science to develop a series of new initiatives

 A new study by a team of scientists from the US and the UK explains how differing climate model projections can be used collectively to reduce uncertainties in future climate change.